iotaledger/iota-wiki/content/tutorials/single-page-tutorials/mint-nft-with-javascript-shimmer.md

 This means you can input an address to create an NFT and mint it to a given address - so you can input a friend's address or add an address from a Shimmer wallet.
 If you leave the address blank, the script will generate a temporary account and mint the NFT to the address of the temporary account.

-## What is an NFT?

-An NFT is short-term for Non Fungible Tokens - so it's a unique token that can represent a digital asset within its immutable data.
-This is a new decentral way to prove ownership and brings a lot of functionality and expandability which can be used in DApp and Games.
-An NFT can represent tangible assets like a house or a car or digital assets like a membership.
-The common use case is NFTs with linked Images, which often bring special membership, and access to private places.

-Here in the tutorial, we will mint an NFT with a permanently linked image.
-The term `mint` means the process of creating a new NFT in the network.

 ## Mint a NFT

 The example leads us through the process of creating an NFT.
 We can mint for a specific address or mint one to a temporary account.
 Keep in mind, that this is just an example and should not be used to store NFTs in the Mainnet.

-So, let's assume you have already started the minting script - if now, just run this in your `mint-nft` example directory:
+So, let's assume you have already started the minting script - to do this, just run this in your `mint-nft` example directory:

 ```bash
 npm start
 ```

-Now, just hit Enter - and the script does some magic things.
+Now, just hit Enter - and the script does some magic things in the background.
 After a while, we created an NFT.

 Congratulations!
 You have now created your first Layer 1 NFT on Shimmer.
 How easy was that?